timjen3/ttrpg-engine/Readme.md

 Conditions can be added for items in the sequence.
 Conditions that fail can either result in the whole sequence failing or steps of the sequence being skipped.

 Conditions can specify dependencies for SequenceItems.
-Equations are not processed unless the dependencies are fulfilled since equations may rely on the results from previously processed SequenceItes.
+Equations are not processed unless the dependencies are fulfilled since equations may rely on the results from previously processed SequenceItems.

 Example: `toHit > dodge`